Our SaaS solution guides practitioners during fetal ultrasounds.

 Optimization of the care pathway

-A software for prenatal screening and diagnosis, Sonio allows clear, comprehensive and contextualised data to be shared between Health Care Providers.
+A guide to prenatal screening and diagnosis, Sonio allows practitioners to share clear, comprehensive and contextualized information.

 1 Kinsner-Ovaskainen, A., Morris, J., Garne, E., Loane, M. and Lanzoni, M., European Monitoring of Congenital Anomalies: JRC-EUROCAT Report on Statistical Monitoring of Congenital Anomalies (2008 – 2017), EUR 30158 EN, Publications Office of the European Union, Luxembourg, 2020, ISBN 978-92-76-17771-5, doi:10.2760/575186, JRC120236